Knight Foundation (Philip H. Knight Charitable Foundation)

 While not explicitly stated, the foundation's giving pattern suggests they do not fund:

-• General operating appeals from organizations outside their existing network
+• General operating appeals from organisations outside their existing network

 • Small-scale community projects (unless locally connected)